theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/sap-single-sign-on.md

 2. The XU server checks if a certificate for the caller is available in the Windows Certificate Store.
 If no certificate is available for the caller, a new certificate is issued by the Windows enrollment agent.
 a) The XU server requests the Client certificate from the Windows Certificate Store via the Windows API.
+If a certificate is available, the process continues with step 3.
+If no certificate is available steps 2b) to 2e) are executed.<br>
 b) The XU server requests an enrollment agent certificate from the Windows Certificate Store via the Windows API.
 The enrollment agent certificate can be used to issue client certificates.
 c) The XU server receives the enrollment agent certificate from the Windows Certificate Store.